-Acura VTEC® (Variable Timing and Lift Electronic Control) is a major contributor to the 3.7L engine's horsepower and torque.
+VTEC® is a major contributor to the 3.7L engine's horsepower and torque.
 The engine features the first ever application of VTEC® on a SOHC engine for both the intake and exhaust valves.
-The system operates the engine's 24 intake and exhaust valves in two distinct modes so that the operation of the valves continually changes to optimize volumetric efficiency and combustion of the air/fuel mixture, and to increase exhaust flow.
+The system operates the engine's 12 intake and 12 exhaust valves in two modes so that the operation of the valves continually changes to optimize volumetric efficiency and combustion of the air/fuel mixture, and to increase exhaust flow.

 At low engine rpm, the valves have lower lift and are open a shorter period of time.
 At high engine speeds the valves switch to a high-lift, long duration mode to deliver improved volumetric efficiency.
 The VTEC® changeover point occurs at 4,900 rpm and is nearly undetectable to the driver.